 There is handicap access to all public areas of the building.

 Special tours can be scheduled.
 Call 215-256-3020.

-Groups are cordially invited to come for a Sunday afternoon visit by scheduling in advance (we ask for one week’s notice).
-We will also be available for church groups on Sunday mornings (please schedule in advance)–bring your Sunday School class to the Mennonite Heritage Center to learn the faith stories of our Anabaptist forebears.
+Groups are cordially invited to come for a Sunday afternoon visit by scheduling in advance.
+We will also be available for church groups on Sunday mornings (please schedule in advance) — bring your Sunday School class to the Mennonite Heritage Center to learn the faith stories of our Anabaptist forebears.